- FN50 (See other available formats)

 - Application Notes

-Additional reported applications (for the relevant formats) include: immunohistochemical staining of acetone-fixed frozen tissue sections2 and immunofluorescence microscopy3.
+Additional reported applications (for the relevant formats) include: immunohistochemical staining of acetone-fixed frozen tissue sections2, immunofluorescence microscopy3, and spatial biology (IBEX)8,9.

 - Application References